 You must also take any allergies or existing medical conditions into account.

-There are some combinations of healthy food which inhibit our body’s ability to process the vitamins and minerals that we need.
+There are some combinations of healthy food that inhibit our body’s ability to process the vitamins and minerals we need.

-So once again I would stress that the six types of essential nutrients give us the variety which is the key to a healthy diet.
+So once again, I would stress that the six types of essential nutrients give us variety, which is the key to a healthy diet.

 Mark Aspland is a proud father of two boys and an amateur actor and green living enthusiast.
 He has been sharing hints, tips, and sustainable living content on his website Sustainability Dad since august 2019.